Albert Collier: Personal life

 Albert Collier was born on 9 July 1909 in Collingwood, the seventh of the ten children of Albert Augustus Collier, signwriter, and his wife Hannah Josephine, née Binks, Albert grew up living opposite Victoria Park, the home ground of the Collingwood Football Club and was educated at the nearby Victoria Park State School.

-He later married Mavis Thelma Leibie (1917–2003) and they had two sons.
+He later married Mavis Thelma Leibie, and they had two sons.

-Albert Collier died in 1988 at his home in Seaford and is buried at Frankston Cemetery.
+Albert Collier died in 1988 at his home in Seaford.

 Playing career

-In 1924 both Albert and his brother Harry played for the Melbourne district club Ivanhoe and their strong performances led to the brothers being invited to try out for Collingwood.
+In 1924, both Albert and his brother Harry played for the Melbourne district club Ivanhoe, and their strong performances led to the brothers being invited to try out for Collingwood.
 Albert Collier made his Collingwood debut in 1925 and soon established himself in the team.
-He initially played forward, but after a couple of seasons became a powerful centre half back, and he was a vital part of 'The Machine', the 1927–1930 Collingwood teams who won four premierships in a row.
+He initially played forward, but after a couple of seasons became a powerful centre half-back, and he was a vital part of 'The Machine', the 1927–1930 Collingwood teams who won four premierships in a row.
 This feat has not been repeated to date.

-In 1931,at the height of the Great Depression Collier left Collingwood as player/coach Cananore Football Club in Tasmania, winning the Tasmanian Southern League and Tasmanian State premiership and the William Leitch Medal.
-He went on to Captain, Tasmania in the State Carnival.
+In 1931, at the height of the Great Depression, Collier left Collingwood as player/coach Cananore Football Club in Tasmania, winning the Tasmanian Southern League and Tasmanian State premiership and the William Leitch Medal.
+He went on to captain Tasmania in the State Carnival.

-In 1933 Collier returned to Collingwood, and from 1935 to 1939 served as vice-captain with his brother Harry as captain.
-In each of those years the ‘Magpies’ contested the grand final, winning two further premierships (1935 and 1936).
+In 1933, Collier returned to Collingwood, and from 1935 to 1939 served as vice-captain with his brother Harry as captain.
+In each of those years, the Magpies contested the grand final, winning two further premierships (1935 and 1936).

 They are the only brothers in Australian Rules history to Captain and Vice Captain in a Premiership team 1935–36.

 Albert and his brother Harry both won a Brownlow medals and played together in 6 VFL Premierships.

-Before the 1940 season the Collingwood committee forced the Collier brothers into a reluctant retirement, and Albert transferred to Fitzroy where he played in 1941 and 1942.
+Before the 1940 season the Collingwood committee forced the Collier brothers into a reluctant retirement, and Albert transferred to Fitzroy, where he played in 1941 and 1942.

 Collier later captain-coached Camberwell in the throw-pass era VFA from 1945 until 1946, earning acclaim for building and leading the team to the minor premiership and a losing Grand Final in 1946.

 He later coached country teams at Kyneton and at Sea Lake.

 The Victorian Football League’s Interstate team that drew with South Australia, in Adelaide, 13.10 (88) to 11.22 (88) on Saturday, 16 June 1928.